Banner

 Weaker hands that just have a hard time controlling a pencil without a death grip:

 The Pencil Grip or The Pencil Grip Jumbo provide bigger surface areas.
 A fat pencil, like the ones we had when I was in Kindergarten, does the same thing to a lesser extent.
-Many mechanical pencils now have built-in triangular and "fat" grip areas (the PhD Pencil, and Easyriter, for example).
+Many mechanical pencils now have built-in triangular and "fat" grip areas (the PhD Pencil, for example).

 All fingers are on the pencil, which limits circular movements, and pencil is held straight up and down or even angled away from the body.

 A Handiwriter pulls the pencil back into the thumb-index webspace.
 Usually I combine the use of one of these with a pencil gripper to help correct finger placement at the same time.
+Sometimes you need to add a pompom under pinky & ring too.

 Pencil Pal rings and other ring grippers do the same thing.

-A word on assistive technology/alternative means of writing:
+Assistive technology/alternative means of writing:

-Here is a compromise that I often propose to educational teams when they think that the student COULD do better than they usually do in handwriting: allow keyboarding for longer responses, and spend time teaching the child to type up to speed (a 5th grader should be able to produce written work at about 50 letters per minute, or 10 words per minute).
+Here is a compromise that I often propose to educational teams when they think that the student COULD do better than they usually do in handwriting: allow keyboarding for longer responses, and spend time teaching the child to type up to speed (a 5th grader should be able to produce familiar written work at about 50 letters per minute, or 10 words per minute).
 At the same time, pick one assignment a day or a week and tell the child that he or she is expected to use his or her best handwriting on that assignment.
 If it isn't up to the teacher's standard, that student will be expected to do the assignment again until it is.
 Of course, if the student is trying very hard and just cannot write neatly, this is cruel and unusual punishment and the adults in that child's life need to be made to understand that and encourage the child to use other means to produce things that other people will be expected to read.

 Tips for teaching handwriting: